rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MM: Is this a case where...

-DH: Part of the value of being able to implement loaders in user land is there's so much value in doing this.
+DH: Part of the value of being able to implement loaders in user-land is there's so much value in doing this.
 There's sort of no end to the different ways you want to do it.
-There are tons of different things that you might want to do, what's exciting to me about what we're doing is how simple it is.
+There are tons of different things that you might want to do.
+What's exciting to me about what we're doing is how simple it is.
 Effectively hooking into `import` is the whole story.

-DT: If that was a for loop with async await`instead of `Promise.all`, it would serialize it.
-So this is a good example of where the lower level tools are veyr useful.
+DT: If that was a for loop with async/await instead of `Promise.all`, it would serialize it.
+So this is a good example of where the lower level tools are very useful.
 This example may also be a good foil for working out fancier support for async/await without full serialization.

 MM: Can you point out explicitly where you're gaining information from the API that you would be otherwise required to parse yourself without it?

-DH: `requestedNames` tell me all the import strings htat appeared in the source code.
+DH: `requestedNames` tell me all the import strings that appeared in the source code.

 WH: So the registry defined on the last line of the example combines `name` with three promises.